 He also has more than 150,000 followers of his Twitter account, an individual YouTube profile and 4.6 million followers on his Instagram.

 While Roberto Firmino is undoubtedly a close compatriot of Coutinho.
 Given that the pair lined up together as kids, it is believed that Philippe’s biggest inspiration in his early days is the frontman, Neymar.

 In a recent interview with FourFourTwo, Liverpool’s talismanic forward went as far as suggesting he had based his entire game around Neymar,

 “He’s our main idol in Brazilian football and someone young children looks up to.”
 Continuing, Coutinho stated,

-“He’s a close friend of mine and it’s great to have a team-mate the same age as me who I admire”.
+“He’s a close friend of mine.
+And it’s great to have a team-mate, the same age as me.
+A man who I admire”.